Brutich/RegEx/README.md

 [Regular Expression Language - Quick Reference](https://docs.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference?view=netframework-4.8)

 Regular expressions are now available in Dynamo with this package.
+Package based on the regular expression engine, which is represented by the System.Text.RegularExpressions.Regex object in .NET

 ## Regular Expression Examples ##
 ### Example 1: Replacing Substrings ###